 From March 21 – May 15, students from participating schools are invited to take the Green Reading Challenge by reading and reviewing as many environmental books as they can— at least half of them from our Green Earth Book Award winners list!
 For each book they read, they’ll fill out a book review form or create a fun video/trailer.

-At the end of the Reading Challenge (it ends on May 15, 2014), we will award a Kindle to the student submitting the most reviews.
+At the end of the Reading Challenge (it ends on May 15, 2014), we will award a Kindle to the student from each school submitting the most reviews.

 If you are a teacher or a youth group leader and want to participate, please contact jschmidt@NatGen.org.